rentzi/modularityForDigraphs/README.md

 I have also implemented the undirected version in ( https://github.com/rentzi/netRewireAnalyze ).
 The paper for this is the following:
 Newman, M. E. (2006).
 Modularity and community structure in networks.
 Proceedings of the national academy of sciences, 103(23), 8577-8582.

+Note that connections are represented in nXn adjacency matrices A, where Aij is the connection from j to i, i.e. j->i

 Prerequisites
 -------------